ReisCodes/Github_version_control/README.md

 GitHub uses Git to be able to host local repository's on the cloud.
 So GitHub uses Git but Git is on its own is a type of distributed version control system.
 So you can think of Git by itself as a local memory stick to save versions of work.
 Whereas GitHub is a memory stick you can save on the internet for your collaborators to access your work also.
+This concept is easily visualised in the diagram below, in simple terms each collaorator uses git locally to work on the same piece of work stored on github.

 ![](github_git_diagram.png)